CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/developing_an_assemblyline_service.md

     accepts: .*
     rejects: empty

-    # At which stage the service should run (one of FILTER, EXTRACT, CORE, SECONDARY, POST)
+    # At which stage the service should run (one of FILTER, EXTRACT, CORE, SECONDARY, POST, REVIEW)
     # NOTE: Stages are executed in the order defined in the list
     stage: CORE
     # Which category the service is part of (one of Antivirus, Dynamic Analysis, External, Extraction, Filtering, Internet Connected, Networking, Static Analysis)